sugandhi95/Plagiarism-Detection-LSH/README.md

 # Plagiarism-Detection-LSH

-The aim of this project is to detection plagiarism in documents using the concept of Locality Sensitive Hashing (LSH).
+The aim of this project is to detect plagiarism in documents using the concept of Locality Sensitive Hashing (LSH).
 The principle behind this approach is that documents that are "similar" will be hashed to the same buckets with high probability.

 The program takes two sets of documents:
 1. Original documents: Excerpts from Wikipedia articles, susceptible to plagiarism.